abinit/abinit/doc/tutorial/eph4isotc.md

 !!! tip

-    The BXSF file can be produced by Abinit for e.g. at the end of the GS calculations or inside the EPH code by setting [[prtfsurf]] to 1 but abitk is quite handy if you already have a file and you don't want to write a full Abinit input file and rerun the calculation from scratch.
+    The BXSF file can be produced at the end of the GS calculations or inside the EPH code by setting [[prtfsurf]] to 1 but *abitk* is quite handy if you already have a file and you don't want to write a full Abinit input file and rerun the calculation from scratch.